Bylaws of the UAB Faculty Senate

 III.1.
 The President’s Ad Hoc Committee on Faculty Governance serves as the Elections Committee prior to the installation of the first senate.

 III.2.
 The Elections Committee should present at least two nominees for each of the offices of Chair-Elect and Secretary each year, except that in the first election they must present at least two nominees for the faculty offices of Chair, Chair-Elect, and Secretary.
 In the first year, the senate will elect its Past-Chair.
-The Elections Committee should present at least two nominees for the elected position of representative from each constituent unit to the Faculty Policies and Procedures Committee when an election is required.

 III.3.
 Nominees for the office of Chair-Elect should rotate annually between those components of the university known historically as Academic Affairs and Health Affairs, except that the name of any faculty member eligible to hold office and nominated by a petition signed by at least 25 eligible voters must appear on the ballot, provided that the faculty member has given signed consent to the nomination.